-Issuance of final ruling letter - Section 78(5) of the TA Act provides that a Senior SARS official must issue a VAT Ruling.
+Issuance of a VAT ruling - A VAT ruling will be issued once the relevant internal review processes have been finalised and it has been approved and signed off by the relevant senior SARS official.
+A draft VAT ruling is not provided to the applicant before issuing the VAT ruling.
 The authority to issue a VAT Ruling has been delegated to specific individuals employed within the Leveraged Legal Products: Indirect Taxes.
 Any decision or communication from any other functional area within SARS is therefore not a binding ruling.
+The VAT ruling will be sent to the address and e-mail address that had been provided in the VAT ruling application.